shagu/mtg-browser/README.md

 # mtg-browser

-A small node.js project that allows to export your magic collection scans to your filesystem and also provides a simple html-site to browse, filter and search for specific cards.
-The goal is it to make it easier to build decks out of your local collection (todo).
-This is the successor of [delver-export](https://github.com/shagu/delver-export) and partial rewrite from Lua to Node.js.
+A small node.js project that allows to export scans of your [Magic: The Gathering](https://magic.wizards.com/) card collection to plain images and a simple and responsive html-site to browse, filter and search for specific cards.
+One of the goals is, to make it easier to build decks (todo) out of your local collection and to keep track of your cards.
+This is the successor of [delver-export](https://github.com/shagu/delver-export) and a partial rewrite from Lua to Node.js.

-## Supported Card Scanners
+### Supported Card Scanners

   - [DelverLens](https://www.delverlab.com/) - MTG Card Scanner